MightyPork/scpi_parser/README.md

 See main.c for example of how to use the library.

-Here's an overview of stubs you have to implement (at the time of writingthis readme):
+Here's an overview of stubs you have to implement (at the time of writing this readme):

 ```c
 #include "scpi_parser.h"